Z3TA/webide/README.txt

 sudo apt-get install python-certbot-nginx
 ````

-Automatically set up the server for running jzedit as a cloud ide:
+Automatically set up the server for running jzedit as a cloud-IDE:
 ------------------------------------------------------------------
 If you have a Linux (Ubuntu) server you can run this install script:
 `node cloudide_install.js --domain=yourdomain.com`